 --Ina May Gaskin

 Hello!
-My name is Katie Schram and I am a DONA (Doulas of North America) Certified Birth Doula.
+My name is Katie Schram and I am a DONA Certified Birth Doula.
 My journey to become a doula began before I even knew about what the role of a doula was.
 I'm a North Dakota native and started out as a pre-nursing student at UND, hoping to specialize in labor and delivery.
 I quickly realized that what drew me to nursing was the idea of supporting women and their choices, and that maybe nursing wasn't the best option for me.
 I decided to study Elementary Education and ELL, and went on to teach 2nd grade in Menahga, MN.
-While teaching, I had a few friends who told me about having a doula at their births and I was fascinated by this.
+While teaching, I had a few friends who told me about having a doula at their home births and I was fascinated by this.
 I thought "This is what I was called to do!"
-In October 2014 I completed my birth doula training and finished my certification in March 2016.
+In October 2014 I completed my birth doula training and finished my certification in March 2016, and I haven't looked back since!

 It is an honor to support women throughout their pregnancy and birth.
 All women deserve a strong support system.
 My role as a doula is to offer you evidence based information so you can make informed choices along the way.
 I want you to feel empowered by your birth experience, whatever that looks like.
 I support all births, and all birth settings.